 I was very happy when my daughter, visiting from the US, wanted to spend the day in Amsterdam, sightseeing with me.
-I gave her a list of museums I’d like to visit for my series on the smaller, less well-known museums in Amsterdam, and told her to choose two.
+I gave her a list of museums I’d like to visit for my series on small Amsterdam museums, and told her to choose two.

 I wasn’t thrilled at her choices.
 The Spectacles Museum sounded dull, like the Handbag Museum was (It wasn’t, and I’m sorry it closed!).
 And the problem with photography museums is that generally they have a changing roster of shows instead of a permanent collection of works, so you never know what you’ll get.

 Nevertheless, she chose them, and I could write about them, so we went.

 Entering Huis Marseille

 Bicycling along the lovely Keizergracht canal in the center of Amsterdam, we almost missed the unprepossessing entrance of the Huis Marseille.
 The sign was small and the door was up a short flight of stairs.
-The entrance hallway has surprisingly ornate stuccowork, all of it painted bright white.
+The entrance hallway has surprisingly ornate plasterwork, all of it painted bright white.

 It turned out we were lucky enough to discover two photographers we’d never heard of, both of whom have done fascinating work in two very different styles.

-Housed in what was originally two merchant’s houses, built in 1665, the rooms of Huis Marseille photography museum in Amsterdam are now mostly stripped to bare white walls and bare white ceilings, making them resemble purpose-built museum spaces.
+Housed in what was originally two Amsterdam merchants’ houses from 1665, Huis Marseille photography museum’s rooms are now mostly stripped to bare white walls and bare white ceilings, making them resemble purpose-built museum spaces.
 Some of the smaller rooms have been merged and opened up, particularly upstairs, where the ceiling follows the roofline.
 Visitors wander gradually upwards via short open staircases through one of the exhibitions, then descend through the other, in a neighboring series of rooms.

 In two of the rooms, ornate ceiling paintings remain.
 One of them was painted by Jacob de Wit in the 18th century, and depicts Apollo surrounded by Minerva and the muses.
 You can see a bit of it in the picture above.
 I didn’t find any explanation of the other painted ceiling, but in any case both rooms present a pleasing contrast between traditional artwork and modern photography.